 - Never stick a foot or any part of your body outside the operator area, no matter how slow the truck is moving.
-You cannot stop 10,000 pounds with any part of your body.
+You cannot stop 1360 kg (3000 pounds) with any part of your body.
 A foot or hand caught between the truck and a fixed object will be crushed or even cut off. - Keep your hands on the controls and feet on the platform. - Stop your truck completely before getting off.